 A turbulent recent history means this beautiful and welcoming country sees few visitors.
 However, now that peace has returned, a visit to Lebanon is as rewarding as ever.
-Its ancient history, friendly and forward-looking people and wealth of natural beauty, ensure that this small country packs a lot of punch.
+Its ancient history, friendly, forward-looking people and wealth of natural beauty ensure that this small country packs a lot of punch.

 With a seemingly infinite capacity to re-invent itself, this hedonistic capital of the Middle East never keeps its head down for long.
-Once known as the Paris of the East, Beirut has recently been rebuilt into a modern capital city.
-The Beirutis know how to enjoy life, and whether you are looking for beautiful mosques and churches, top bars and restaurants or a vibrant art scene, Beirut is the heart of all things Lebanese.
+Once known as `the Paris of the East`, Beirut has recently been rebuilt into a modern capital city.
+The people of Beirut know how to enjoy life, and whether you are looking for beautiful mosques and churches, top bars and restaurants or a vibrant art scene, Beirut is the heart of all things Lebanese.

-Home to an ornate covered market, Sidon is one of South Lebanons most historic spots with over 60 old heritage sites.
+Home to an ornate covered market, Sidon is one of South Lebanon`s most historic spots with over 60 heritage sites.
 This Phoenician city boasts a beautiful sea-castle, which dates to the time of the Crusaders in the 12th century and consists of two towers, joined together and connected to the mainland by a stone causeway.
-Between the Sea-Castle and the Castle of St Francis are meandering souq stalls, intersected by charming canteens selling popular Arab dishes.
-Also of interest is the 17th century Khan al-Franj, which has been painstakingly restored, and the Great Omari Mosque - one of the finest feats of 13th century Islamic-religious architecture.
-Sidon is also home to a Soap Museum, some stunning palaces and an ancient garbage dump on Murex Hill.
+Between the sea-castle and the Castle of St Francis are meandering souq (market) stalls, intersected by charming canteens selling popular Arab dishes.
+Also of interest is the 17th century Khan al-Franj, which has been painstakingly restored, and the Great Omari Mosque - one of the finest feats of 13th century Islamic architecture.
+Sidon is also home to a Soap Museum, stunning palaces and an ancient garbage dump on Murex Hill.
 There are also many enchanting traditional homesteads and a lively fish market.

-The beautiful World Heritage listed Qadisha Valley (meaning Holy Valley) in Northern Lebanon is the perfect place for walking.
+The beautiful UNESCO World Heritage listed Qadisha Valley (meaning `holy valley`) in northern Lebanon is the perfect place for walking.
 Home to ancient monasteries, hermitages, cave churches, tombs and waterfalls, a walk in the valley and its gorgeous surroundings is the perfect tonic for modern life.

 This region offers unique and unexplored hiking options.
-The verdant Qadisha Valley in Lebanon has beautiful trails leading to an area steeped in tradition and history with living hermits, ancient monasteries and Cedar forests.
-Qadisha means Holy in Aramaic and its easy to see why this earthly valley attracted a divine appellation.
+The verdant Qadisha Valley has beautiful trails leading to an area steeped in tradition and history with living hermits, ancient monasteries and Cedar forests.
+Qadisha means `holy in Aramaic, and it`s easy to see why this Edenic valley attracted a divine appellation.
 The Middle East may not be synonymous with hiking, but that just means you are more likely to have these remarkable trails to yourself.